Rivals for Honduras presidency hold final rallies before vote eyed by Taiwan, China

 Castro is running on an anti-corruption platform, while also favoring a partial legalization of abortion and a diplomatic opening to China, which would mark a major shift from country's current embrace of Taiwan over Beijing.

-In a visible reminder of the united opposition backing her, Castro's crowd was also peppered with the white and yellow flags of the party of her running mate, popular television host Salavador Nasralla, the 2017 runner-up who describes his views as center-right.
+In a visible reminder of the united opposition backing her, Castro's crowd was also peppered with the flags of the party of her running mate, television host Salvador Nasralla, the 2017 runner-up who describes his views as center-right.

+Brian Nichols, the U.S. assistant secretary of state for the Western Hemisphere, arrived in Honduras on Sunday and met with a local elections watchdog prior to holding talks with CNE officials on Monday, according to posts on social media.

+"I underscored U.S. support for free, fair, transparent and peaceful elections in Honduras," Nichols wrote on Twitter.

-Presidential hopeful Asfura, a popular two-term mayor of the capital, held his own final rally on Sunday at a baseball stadium, projecting confidence despite trailing in a recent poll.
+Presidential hopeful Asfura, a 63-year-old two-term mayor of the capital, held his own final rally on Sunday at a baseball stadium, projecting confidence despite trailing in a recent poll.

 "We're going to create jobs and opportunity," he said.
 "We're going to work hard on social programs that bring progress and development to the entire country."